yousean-ai/UGS/Raspberry-Pi.md

 ```
 * Choose "7 Advanced Options"
 * Choose "A7 GL Driver"
-* Choose "G2 GL (Fake KMS)" if you are using a touch screen (https://github.com/raspberrypi/firmware/issues/1204).
-Or "G3 GL (Full KMS)" if you are using an external screen.
+  * Choose "G2 GL (Fake KMS)" if you are using a touch screen otherwise the pi will crash on startup, could be related to this bug: https://github.com/raspberrypi/firmware/issues/1204).
+  * Choose "G3 GL (Full KMS)" if you are using an external screen.
 * Then Finish and reboot

 Remove/Move the old video driver